 The first time you see the mighty Grand Canyon in northern Arizona, it’ll straight up take your breath away.
 One of the best ways to enhance your experience is to embark on one of the many amazing things to do in the Grand Canyon.

 I remember waking up before dawn to first lay eyes on the Grand Canyon.
 We briskly towards the famous Imperial Point for sunrise.

 The scene was mesmerizing.
 Shadows dancing across the canyon, the echo of an eagle screaming in the distance, and literally zero people around.

 It.
 Blew.
 My.
 Mind.
 To.
 Pieces.

 One of the best Grand Canyon activities is to catch a sunrise at a quiet overlook.
-Far from the crowds.
+Far from the crowds at this popular US national park.

 If you’re looking to visit the Grand Canyon without the crowds.
 You’ve come to the right place.